Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 What steps do you anticipate taking (or may have already taken) with data?

+*Demo writing on sticky notes*
-If it helps, you can start with step one being gather your research data.

-- As write your step think about what your actions may be.
+If it helps, you can start with step one being "gather research data."
+As you write your general steps think about what your actions will be as part of the step.
+For example, when you gather research data:

+- What form will your data take?
+	- Audio or video recordings?
+	- Written responses?
+	- Outputs in a digital spreadsheet?

-- For example: what your form your data will take and how you will collect them.
+- How will you collect them?

-You can end with deleting your data, or the step that you will take to make those data reusable for others after your project is complete.
+	Create and distribute a questionnaire?
+	Write code and run computational models?
+	Ask participants to join experiments?
+	Use instruments to measure physical phenomena?

+Continue to think through what you will need to do to the data before results can be published, before the project is over, and before you can share or delete your data.

 As you think about your own research and how you will work with data, your diagrams can: